-Now that you know what it's good for, how do you do it?
+Now that you know what brainstorming is good for, how do you do it?
 There are a number of different brainstorming techniques, but all of them share a similar purpose.
-Five techniques will be described in this section.

-It's unlikely that any writer would use all of these techniques every time he or she begins a writing project.
-Consider how each of the following methods might help you with a writing project.
+Though it's unlikely that any writer would use all of these techniques at the beginning of every writing project, consider how each of the following methods might help you with a writing project.
 It's possible that your brainstorming needs will be different each time you begin the writing process.